OHDSI/TheBookOfOhdsi/OhdsiAnalyticsTools.md

 [^methodsLibraryUrl]: https://ohdsi.github.io/MethodsLibrary

 In addition to the package manual, many packages provide *vignettes*.
 Vignettes are long-form documentation that describe how a package can be used to perform certain tasks.
 For example, one vignette[^vignetteUrl] describes how to perform multiple analyses efficiently using the CohortMethod package.
-Vignettes can also be found through the Methods Library website , through the package GitHub repositories, and for those packages available through CRAN they can be found in CRAN. \index{vignette}
+Vignettes can also be found through the Methods Library website, through the package GitHub repositories, and for those packages available through CRAN they can be found in CRAN. \index{vignette}

 [^vignetteUrl]: https://ohdsi.github.io/CohortMethod/articles/MultipleAnalyses.html